rlunde/rlunde/README.md

 1. bash or zsh - I use them all the time, but if I'm going to write a script I'll use python, ruby, perl, ...
 2. xslt - I just don't like it
 3. lisp - a first love, but alas
-4. things we used at work but I never (so far) programmed myself at work, like grafana, etc.

 ## Top 5 Things I Want To Learn

-1. More AWS
+1. More AI/ML/NLP
 2. More Python, Vue
-3. More AI/ML/NLP
+3. WebAssembly
-4. WebAssembly
+4. More Chinese
 5. More Spanish

 <br />

 ### A Few of My Blog Posts

 - [Let's Get Small](https://medium.com/@rlunde/lets-get-small-df796fca1944)
 - [Type Safety, Low-fat Diets, and Cheese](https://medium.com/@rlunde/type-safety-low-fat-diets-and-cheese-1bb113656d0)
 - [The Joy of Coding](https://medium.com/@rlunde/the-joy-of-coding-f788cab20bbb)